tkhq/sdk/examples/with-cosmjs/README.md

 # Example: `with-cosmjs`

-This example shows how to sign and broadcast a Cosmos transaction using [`CosmJS`](https://github.com/cosmos/cosmjs) with Turnkey.
+This example shows how to sign and broadcast a Cosmos transaction (on Celestia testnet) using [`CosmJS`](https://github.com/cosmos/cosmjs) with Turnkey.

 ## Getting started